Greenwich Healthier Communities Fund

 Over the course of the programme, we will be consulting, co-designing and launching different strands of funding that address the needs of communities within Greenwich.
 This page will be updated when new funding strands are announced.
 You can also sign up to our dedicated mailing list to ensure you are notified as soon as new strands are available: Sign up here!

-Read our programme prospectus to find out more information on the programme and each strand of funding available.
+Read our programme prospectus below to find out more information on the programme and each strand of funding available.
+Please read the prospectus and guidance information before getting in touch with us, as you may find the answer to your question there.

 Who can apply?